Bascil/ussd-mobile-money-php/README.md

     $gateway    = new AfricasTalkingGateway($username, $apikey,"sandbox");

 ```
-10. Now test the USSD application using Africas Talking android app downloaded from Google Playstore or use the web interface at https://simulator.africastalking.com:1517/ using the USSD code you configured i.e. `*384*1100#`
+10. Now test the USSD application using `Africa's Talking` android app downloaded from Google Playstore or use the web interface at https://simulator.africastalking.com:1517/ using the USSD code you configured i.e. `*384*1100#`

 ## API's Supported

-The code  is configure to to work with the Africa's Talking API and may support the following payment types
+The code  is configure to to work with the `Africa's Talking` API and may support the following payment types

 ### 1. [C2B](https://developer.safaricom.co.ke/docs#c2b-api)